-Another special character that can be used with LIKE is the \ (underscore) character, which matches exactly one character.
-For example, the pattern 'BR\U%' matches all names starting with BR and having U as the fourth letter.
-In Braun the \ character matches the letter A and the % matches N.
+Another special character that can be used with LIKE is the (underscore) character, which matches exactly one character.
+For example, the pattern 'BR_U%' matches all names starting with BR and having U as the fourth letter.
+In Braun the character matches the letter A and the % matches N.

-Ger For more information, see "LIKE conditions" on page 26 of the book ASA SQL Reference Manual.
+For more information, see "LIKE conditions" [ASA SQL Reference, page 24].